1. Background

 plot_wham_output(fit)

-This plot of the q prior and approximate posterior is provided by plot_wham_output
+This plot of the q prior and approximate posterior is provided by plot_wham_output.
+The true simulated q is shown as the solid vertical line.

 wham:::plot_q_prior_post(fit)